Last Updated on August 3, 2023 by user

 Finding the perimeter and area of standard shapes is not difficult for advanced fourth graders, as this is a foundational concept in many 4th grade math problems.
-To make it more challenging, create shapes that are unusual.
+To make it more challenging, create shapes that are unusual or unexpected.

 For example, draw an octagon made from right angles.
 This will create several different rectangles.
 To find the perimeter, your child will first need to determine the length of any unmarked sides.
 Then, he will need to add all eight sides together.
 To find the area, the student will need to break the shape into the smaller rectangles, figure the area of each of these, and then add the areas together.

 This incorporates a few math concepts and theories that your child will be able to master.

 This word problem reads like this: “There are five people at a party.
 If everyone shakes hands one time with all of the other partygoers, how many handshakes occurred?”

 This problem requires the student to realize that the first person shakes hands with all of the other people, creating four handshakes.
 However, the second person only has to shake hands with the remaining three, creating three new handshakes, followed by two for the third person and one for the fourth person.
 By the time the handshakes reach the final person, he will have already shaken hands with everyone in the line.
 So, the answer is 4+3+2+1=10.
 This is a challenging 4th grade math problem because it does not follow a specific formula, but requires some additional thinking.
 Presenting multi-step word problems like this are important for your child’s development.